evangalen/home-assistant-frontend/workshop/01_intro.md

 ## Code base used during the workshop

-To use ast-grep and Opengrep on a actual code, this workshop uses a fork from the frontend code base of [Home Assistant](https://www.home-assistant.io/).
+To use ast-grep and Opengrep on an actual codebase, this workshop uses a fork from the frontend code base of [Home Assistant](https://www.home-assistant.io/).

 This code base was chosen for this workshop since: